montehurd/mediawiki-quickstart/README.md

 BRANCH="wmf/1.44.0-wmf.20" ./install extension/IPInfo skin/Monobook
 ```

-## Skip rebuilding the localization cache after installing components (can save time but might cause UI issues).
+## Skip rebuilding the localization cache after installing components

+Can save time but might cause UI issues

 Can also be used with `fresh_install` since it uses the component installer to install the Vector skin

 ```bash
 SKIP_LOCALIZATION_CACHE_REBUILD=1 ./install extensions/IPInfo
 ```

-## Skip importing XML page dumps (can speed up installation when you don't need the page content)
+## Skip importing XML page dumps

+Can speed up installation when you don't need the page content

 ```bash
 SKIP_PAGE_IMPORT=1 ./fresh_install
 ```

-## Apply Gerrit change refs during installation (for testing patches)
+## Gerrit patches

 After cloning Mediawiki core (via `fresh_install`) or extension or skin repos (via `install`), Quickstart checks if they have any of the GERRIT_PATCHES you've optionally specified.
 If they do, Quickstart fetches and checks them out